Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Experimental details

-For Figures \ref{12800_infections}-\ref{shift_scale_100_infections}, Figures \ref{smaller-network-no-intervention}-\ref{12.8m-1l-initial-same} and Figures \ref{hosp_no_int}-\ref{fatal_hq_40}, we consider \textbf{one community space} and the whole population is considered to be living in non-slums.
-For Figure \ref{shift_scale_restart_real_intervention} and \ref{ssr_real_int_with_new_strain}, we consider \textbf{48 community spaces}, to model the 24 administrative wards in Mumbai further divided into slums and non-slums.
-Mumbai slums are densely crowded.
-This leads to difficulties in maintaining social distancing and increases the transmission rate between the infected and the uninfected.
-We account for this by selecting a higher community transmission rate in the slums (2 times the non-slums).
-This leads to slum and non-slum prevalence that closely matches the seroprevalence data observed in July 2020 (see \cite{malani2020serosurvey}).
-Table \ref{non slum age} summarises the non-slum population age distribution and Table \ref{Slum age} summarises the non-slum population age distribution.
+\textbf{Experiment setting for Figures \ref{fig:param-uncertain-no-inte} to \ref{fig:param-uncertain-with-inte} (Section \ref{sec:parameter_uncertainty}):} We consider 48 community spaces to model the 24 administrative localities in the city, further subdivided into high-density and low-density regions.
+High-density regions are densely populated, leading to difficulties in maintaining social distancing and increased transmission rates between infected and uninfected individuals.
+We account for this by implementing a higher community transmission rate in these regions (twice that of low-density regions).
+Interventions in Figure \ref{fig:param-uncertain-with-inte} are identical to those in Figure \ref{fig:shift_scale_restart_real_intervention}.

-Transmission rates are set as follows : $\beta_h=1.227$, $\beta_w=0.919$, $\beta_s=1.82$, $\beta_c=0.233$.
-See, Table \ref{Disease Progression} and Figure \ref{fig:diseaseProgression} for details of the disease progression.
-Symptomatic patients are assumed to be more infectious during the symptomatic period than during the pre-symptomatic infective stage (1.5 times more infectious in our model).